If you are a crossbreed enthusiast who is after headstrong dogs, I suggest you include the extremely intelligent Cowboy Corgi at the top of your list.

 Aside from their hair, their nails should also be checked to prevent breakage.
 You should also attend to their dental needs regularly.

-When it comes to bathing, it is not that required unless they rolled into something unpleasant while playing.
-But if you really want to bathe them, you can do it once every three months.
+When it comes to bathing, it is not that required unless they roll into something unpleasant while playing.
+Otherwise, it may be done once every three months.

-Their price usually ranges from $2,000 to $2,800 depending on the reputation of the breeder you are buying them from.
+Cowboy Corgis are common and are fairly cheap compared to other designer dogs.
+Their price usually ranges from $500 to $1,500, depending on their age and gender and the location and reputation of the breeder you are buying them from.